 The Kimberley is the northernmost region of Western Australia.
 Made up of a vast network of gorges, intricate cave systems, vast plains and snaking rivers, the region is bursting with untamed beauty and natural wonders.
-It's also one of Australia's most remote and sparsely populated regions, with around 38,000 people living in an area of 424,000 square kilometres (that's roughly three times the size of England!).
+It's also one of Australia's most remote and sparsely populated regions, with around 38,000 people living in an area of 263,000 square miles (424,000 square kilometers) (that's roughly three times the size of England!).

 Who are the Traditional Owners of the Kimberley?

 The Traditional Custodians of the Kimberley are made up of more than 100 First Nations communities who speak over 40 Indigenous dialects.
 These communities have been living on these ancient lands for thousands of years and are deeply connected to Country.
 Culture is rich, and they continue to pass down Creation stories, knowledge of the land, and traditional ceremonies, music and dance through the generations.
 This knowledge is often conveyed in stories, but you can also see ancient rock paintings throughout the Kimberley's national parks.
 There is a lot to learn from the Traditional Custodians of the Kimberley – and all other First Nations peoples – whether it's learning about traditional bush foods, medicine and Indigenous ecology, or listening to stories over fresh damper and billy tea.

 Here are some of the Traditional Owners in the Kimberley region.